fortenbt/smb3-eh/eh-manipulation/_posts/2019-02-07-tas-download.md

 I am not numbering them `v1.0` yet, as I am still not satisfied that they're as good as they can be.

-Because of github- and my jekyll them-related issues, I haven't been able to get the links below to download the files.
+Because of github- and my jekyll theme-related issues, I haven't been able to get the links below to download the files.
 You can right click the orange arrow next to the images and choose "Save link as..." in order to save the files.